Israa Jaabis

 According to Jaabis's lawyer, her objective may have been "suicide by cop" rather than a politically-motivated attack.
-Al-Arabiya and other Arab media published a version where the engine of the car failed, causing a fire that ignited butane tanks she was transporting for personal use, and Jaabis was not permitted to leave the vehicle.
+Al Arabiya and other Arab media published a version in which the car's engine failed, causing a fire that ignited butane tanks she was transporting for personal use, and Jaabis was not permitted to leave the vehicle.

-In Israeli prison, having suffered serious facial burns, she put forward requests for facial surgery to reconstruct her features.
-However, these requests were turned down by Israel's prison authorities.
+In an Israeli prison, having suffered serious facial burns, she put forward requests for facial surgery to reconstruct her features.
+However, these requests were turned down by Israel's prison authorities, according to the BBC.

-On 26 November 2023, Jaabis was released as part of a prisoner swap between Hamas and Israel government in exchange for Israeli hostages held in Gaza.
+On 26 November 2023, Jaabis was released as part of a prisoner swap between Hamas and the Israeli government in exchange for Israeli hostages held in Gaza.

-She had been released eight years into her sentence, and upon receiving freedom she was pictured hugging her son Mua'tassim, 15, who was eight years old at the time of his mother's detainment.
+She had been released eight years into her sentence, and upon receiving freedom, she was pictured hugging her son Mua'tassim, 15, who was eight years old at the time of his mother's detainment.

 Victim

 Moshe Chen, the traffic police officer who was injured in the explosion, was left with lasting physical disabilities.
-After the attack, Moshe Chen was acknowledged for his service with a commendation from the Israeli police chief.
+After the attack, Chen was acknowledged for his service with a commendation from the Israeli police chief.
 He initially received a 48% temporary disability rating, primarily due to leg injuries sustained in the attack, one of which required surgery.
-Despite medical intervention, Chen continued to face challenges in walking, climbing stairs, swimming, and engaging in daily activities.
-His challenges extended beyond physical recovery, as he had to confront issues regarding his rights and benefits with the Rehabilitation Department of the Israel Ministry of Defense.
+Despite medical intervention, Chen continued to have difficulty walking, climbing stairs, swimming, and engaging in daily activities.
+His challenges extended beyond physical recovery, as he had to confront issues regarding his rights and benefits with the Rehabilitation Department of the Israeli Ministry of Defense.

 In 2023, Chen expressed mixed emotions upon learning about the release of Jaabis as part of a prisoner swap deal with Hamas for hostages held in Gaza.
-He described his feelings as conflicted: on one hand, he believed that Jaabis deserved to remain in prison for her actions, and said he still suffers from post-traumatic distress; on the other hand, he acknowledged the significance of saving hostages and expressed some solace in Jaabis having lost her fingers.
+He described his feelings as conflicted: on one hand, he believed that Jaabis deserved to remain in prison for her actions, and said he still suffers from post-traumatic stress.
+On the other hand, he acknowledged the significance of saving hostages and expressed some solace in Jaabis having lost her fingers.

 Legal proceedings

-According to the indictment, Israa was involved in "terrorist activities" as part of what was described as a "wave of terror against Israel" since September 2015.
+According to the indictment, Jaabis was involved in "terrorist activities" as part of what was described as a "wave of terror against Israel" since September 2015.
 In 2014, she reportedly expressed support and admiration for "martyrs" on Facebook.
-On October 10, 2015, she decided to commit a "terrorist attack" against Jews or Israeli security forces, intending to die as a "martyr".
+On 10 October 2015, she decided to commit a terrorist attack against Jews or Israeli security forces, intending to die as a "martyr".
 She wrote a note stating, among other things, "Woe to you, enemies of God... your death is imminent, and I am with the convoy of martyrs for God".